C2FO/vfs/README.md

 }
 ```

-Location represents a filesystem path which serves as a start point for
+Location represents a file system path which serves as a start point for
 directory-like functionality.
 A location may or may not actually exist on the
-filesystem.
+file system.

 #### type Options